tslateman/site/values.md

 ## At least try

-A focus on values can be stressful.
-No one is perfect and that's okay.
-At least try.
+Pursuing ideals is challenging given our imperfect nature.
+Progress matters more than flawless execution.
 Strive to live by values that resonate with you.
 Yoda was wrong.
 Life is more than just do or do-not.
 There is no life without at least trying.

 ## A quick note on Honesty